 Each of the six basic positions taught also has specific exercises that go along with it to help you improve in that position.
-For example the arch position is usually mastered by doing lots of superman exercises that helps build up the strength for the arch position.
-So when starting gymnastics you will do all of these position specific exercises that will strengthen your body and allow you to master these basic positions, giving you a good foundation on which to learn more.
+For example, the arch position is usually mastered by doing lots of superman exercises that help build up the strength for the arch position.
+When starting gymnastics, you will do all of these position-specific exercises that will strengthen your body and allow you to master these basic positions, giving you a good foundation on which to learn more.

 The pike position in gymnastics is a position in which you jump into the air bent at the waist with straight legs out.
 The pike position is used in every single event in gymnastics as it is a basic position that is often adapted to be used in each event.
-On the floor event you first learn the tuck skills and then you advance to back and front pikes on the floor.
-On the bars you will also see the pike position used in many different skills.
-It is key specifically in the kip skill in which the gymnast has to transition from a hanging position to a front support position all the while maintaining the pike position.
-Moreover, there are also many different vault skills that implement the pike position in them too like the Chusovitina which includes a piked salto forward.
+You first learn the tuck skills on the floor event, and then you advance to back and front pikes on the floor.
+On the bars, you will also see the pike position used in many different skills.
+This is key, specifically in the kip skill in which the gymnast has to transition from a hanging position to a front support position while maintaining the pike position.
+Moreover, there are also many different vault skills that implement the pike position in them, such as the Chusovitina, which includes a piked salto forward.